LinkedEarth/Pyleoclim_util/doc_build/contribution_guide.rst

 Bug reports and enhancement requests
 ====================================

 Bug reports are an important part of improving any software.
 Having a complete bug report will allow others to reproduce the bug and provide insight into fixing.
-See this `stackoverflow article` <https://stackoverflow.com/help/mcve>`_ and `this blogpost <https://matthewrocklin.com/blog/work/2018/02/28/minimal-bug-reports>`_ for tips on writing a good bug report.
+See this `stackoverflow article <https://stackoverflow.com/help/mcve>`_ and `this blog post <https://matthewrocklin.com/blog/work/2018/02/28/minimal-bug-reports>`_ for tips on writing a good bug report.
-Trying the bug*producing code out on the master branch is often a worthwhile exercise to confirm the bug still exists.
+Trying the bug-producing code out on the master branch is often a worthwhile exercise to confirm the bug still exists.
 It is also worth searching existing bug reports and pull requests to see if the issue has already been reported and/or fixed.
 Bug reports must:

 1. Include a minimal working example (a short, self*contained Python snippet reproducing the problem).
 You can format the code nicely by using GitHub Flavored Markdown::